Packaged goods: average quantity

 A batch of packaged goods must, at the time of production, comply with the following three rules:

-• rule 1: the actual contents of the packages must not be less, on average, than the nominal quantity ('nominal quantity' is the weight or volume that is marked on the packages)
+- rule 1: the actual contents of the packages must not be less, on average, than the nominal quantity

-• rule 3: no package should be below the nominal quantity by more than twice the TNE
+- rule 3: an individual package must not be below the nominal quantity by more than twice the TNE

 TOLERABLE NEGATIVE ERROR

-The following is a table of the tolerable negative error (TNE) values that you should use when complying with the three rules.
+The following is a table of the tolerable negative error (TNE) values that you must use when complying with the three rules.

 TNE values